just-debug-arch/Peer-to-Peer-Lending-Platform/README.md

 ## Contributing

-Contributions are welcome and appreciated.
-To contribute, follow these steps:
+Contributions are welcome!
+To contribute:

 1. **Fork the Project**
 2. **Create Your Feature Branch**: (`git checkout -b feature/YourFeature`)